Schizophrenia & Delusional Disorders – Points to Remember

 • Concrete thinking: It is the literal interpretation of words and symbols

-• Clang Association: It is the linking of words by sound rather than its meaning
+• Clang Association: It is the linking of words by sound rather than their meaning

 • The client may say “I like to drive my car, bar, tar, far.”